 - When it comes time to ask your boss for a raise, your mentor can give you tips on how to negotiate a higher salary.

 How to Find a Mentor

 After learning about the numerous benefits, you probably want to find a mentor as soon as possible.
 Some companies have formal mentoring programs.
 They either match new employees with mentors or respond to requests for them.
 Contact your employer's human resources department to learn more.

 If your employer doesn't have a formal mentoring program, it will be up to you to find someone.
 Your professional network is the best place to start.
 Start putting out feelers to see if anyone is willing to help.
 Remember this person does not have to work for the same employer but, ideally, should be in the same field.
 For this relationship to be as useful as possible, your mentor should have several more years of experience.

 Another good way to find a mentor is through a professional association.
 Many can match new members with seasoned ones.
 If you don't already belong to one, this would be a good reason to join.

 College alumni associations are also a good source for mentors.
 They can match recent graduates with older alumni.

 Tips for Having a Successful Relationship

-- Choose a mentor whose goals are similar to your own.
-He or she should be further along on the career path you would like to take.
+- Choose a mentor whose goals are similar to yours.
+He or she must be much further along on the same or a similar career path.